spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step5.md

-The first place we can check is the Service Map, to get an idea for our current infrastructure and microservice dependencies.
+We'll start by looking at the Service Map, to get an idea for our current infrastructure and microservice dependencies.

 ![Datadog Service Map](./assets/service-map.png)